EQAR/internal-handbook/docs/admin-it.md

 To access those services while travelling or when at home, you need to be connected to the Virtual Private Network (VPN).
 The VPN establishes a secure, encrypted connection (called a tunnel) between your device and the EQAR network, so that all further connections to devices on the EQAR network are as secure as if you were connected physically to the office network.

-The VPN solution used by EQAR is [OpenVPN](https://openvpn.net/), the application providing a graphical user interface to OpenVPN on macOS is [Tunnelblick](https://tunnelblick.net/).
+The VPN solution used by EQAR is [WireGuard](https://www.wireguard.com/).
 The `EQAR-VPN` connection is pre-configured on your laptop.
 It includes a personal cryptographic key that gives access to the network.
-If your device was stolen or someone gained unauthorized access to it, the key will be revoked and you receive a new key.
+If your device was stolen or someone gained unauthorized access to it, the key will be removed from the list of authorised keys and you receive a new key.

-The software should be started automatically when you log in and connects automatically when an internet links is available.
-You should leave Tunnelblick connected at all times.
+The software should be started automatically when you log in and can be configured to connect automatically when an internet link is available.
+You should leave WireGuard connected at all times.

 ## Email